Destinations Italy Umbria & Le Marche

 Vocabolo Moscatelli — cantilevered black freestanding bathtub on a stone loggia opening to the forestDesign HotelsBathtub on the loggia · the signature shot

-Vocabolo Moscatelli — outdoor pool with the stone monastery facade behind, lavender bedsDesign HotelsPool · monastery in the lavender
+Vocabolo Moscatelli — outdoor pool with the stone monastery facade behind, lavender bedsDesign HotelsOutdoor pool · monastery beyond

-Vocabolo Moscatelli — suite with rough stone walls, ochre velvet wingback, antique writing desk, modernist portraitDesign HotelsSuite · velvet + stone + mid-century
+Vocabolo Moscatelli — suite with rough stone walls, ochre velvet wingback, antique writing desk, modernist portraitDesign HotelsSuite · stone + custom furnishings

 Drag to see more